Swedish personal identity number

 Report any changes

 It is also your legal duty to inform the Swedish Tax Agency when leaving Sweden/moving abroad again, in order to be de-registered from the population register.
-Use the form Notification Moving abroad SKV 7665 downloadable from the Swedish Tax Agency’s webpage.
-More detailed information about civil de-registration .
+This is called civil de-registration.
+To do this, download the form Notification Moving abroad SKV 7665 from the Swedish Tax Agency’s webpage.